contentful/extensions/marketplace/Readme.md

 `{extension-id}-{major-version}.contentfulexts.com`.
 The `extension-id` is the `id` property in `extension.json`, the `major-version` is the first segment of the `version` property in `package.json`.

-After adding a new extension, or updating a major version, a Contentful employee need to complete the following steps after the PR is merged:
+After adding a new extension, or updating a major version, a Contentful employee needs to complete the following steps after the PR is merged:

 * Log-in the Netlify account and navigate to the newly created site